 China launches new remote sensing satellite

-China sent a new remote sensing satellite into space from the Jiuquan Satellite Launch Center in northwest China on Thursday.
+China on Sunday successfully launched a new remote sensing satellite from the Taiyuan Satellite Launch Center in north China's Shanxi Province.

-The satellite, Yaogan-33 03, was launched by a Long March-4C carrier rocket at 2:14am (Beijing Time) and has entered the planned orbit successfully.
+A modified version of the Long March-6 carrier rocket carrying the satellite Yaogan-40 lifted off at 12:30pm (Beijing Time).

-It will be used for scientific experiments, land resources surveys, crop yield estimation, and disaster prevention and relief.
+The satellite has entered the preset orbit.
+It will be used for electromagnetic environment detection and related technical tests.

-This was the 486th flight mission of the Long March series carrier rockets.
+Sunday's launch was the 487th mission undertaken by the Long March rocket series.